pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_objects.md

 ### Get metadata for all users

 Returns a paginated list of UUID Metadata objects.
-Optional: include custom data and total count.

 #### Method(s)

-To Get All UUID Metadata:

 ```
 `1pubnub.GetAllUuidMetadata()